ryo-ohki-node/sideshift-API-nodejs/README.md

   }, ...

-# getCoinIcon(): Returns the icon of the coin in svg or png format.
-return an image blob.
+getCoinIcon(): Returns the icon of the coin in svg or png format. return an image blob.

-# getPermissions(): Returns whether or not the user is allowed to create shifts on SideShift.ai.
+getPermissions(): Returns whether or not the user is allowed to create shifts on SideShift.ai.
-{
+return: {
   "createShift": true
 }

-# getPair("coin-network", "coin_2-network_2"): Returns the minimum and maximum deposit amount and the rate for a pair of coins.
+ getPair("coin-network", "coin_2-network_2"): Returns the minimum and maximum deposit amount and the rate for a pair of coins.
-{
+return: {
   "min": "0.0.00010771",
   "max": "1.43608988",
   "rate": "17.298009817772",